 Sir Zelman Cowen Centre

-The Sir Zelman Cowen Centre forms part of the College of Law and Justice.
+The Sir Zelman Cowen Centre (SZCC) forms part of the College of Law and Justice.
 The Centre provides training, research and support to the government, judiciary, legal practitioners, court staff and other professions associated with the legal sector.

 By working with a range of employers, practitioners and professional bodies we identify training needs and design programs and events to meet those needs.

 The Centre is named in honour of Australia’s former Governor-General and distinguished legal academic, the late Sir Zelman Cowen.

 In 2014 we announced that The Honourable Nicola Roxon took up a position as an Adjunct Professor within the College of Law and Justice, and chair of the Sir Zelman Cowen Advisory Board.

 There are three rooms for hire at our Queen St premises.
 Potential clients can book these rooms for seminars, meetings, training courses or other functions.

 Read more about facility hire and catering at the Sir Zelman Cowen Centre.

 The following professional development courses are available through the Sir Zelman Cowen Centre: